 Lena Ghannam, Creative Director

-Lena is a designer and journalist.
+Lena Ghannam is a designer and journalist.
 She is an instructor of graphic communications within the Interior Architecture department at The George Washington University's Corcoran School of Art & Design.
 In 2014 she was the recipient of the US Green Building Council's Greenbuild Scholarship, as well as HKS Architects Mid-Atlantic Design Fellowship.
 Lena was co-founding editor and later Chief Editor of Review:Amman, a quarterly periodical which showcased visual conversations on Arab art, architecture, and design.
-In 2015 she was named Creative Director at the DC Palestinian Film + Arts Festival.
+In 2015, she was named Creative Director of DCPFAF.

 DCPFAF in one word: Family